 - The investigator's previously published work in this field does not inspire confidence.
 (12.6)

 - The investigator proposes to rely too heavily on insufficiently experienced associates.
 (5.0)

-- The investigator is spreading himself too thin; he will be more productive if he concentrates on fewer projects.
+- The investigator is spreading themselves too thin; they will be more productive if they concentrate on fewer projects.
 (3.8)

 - The investigator needs more liaisons with colleagues in this field or in collateral fields.
 (1.7)

 - The requirements for equipment or personnel are unrealistic.
 (10.1)